Devichand1/react-native-tesseractocr/README.md

     setprogress(p.percent / 100);
   });
   ```

+## TessData
+   Strict requirement on language files existing in a referenced "tessdata" folder.
 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.